ethnchao/docker-nagios/README.md

   -d ethnchao/nagios
 ~~~~

+## Store monitoring data in MySQL

-If you need to store the monitoring information to the MySQL database, you need to enable Ndoutils, which there are two cases：
+If you need to store the monitoring information in MySQL database, you need to enable Ndoutils, which there are two cases：

 1. If you already executed the Ndoutils database initialization script in the MySQL database, then run this container with option: `--enable-ndo`.